 Of course, for those of you without threaded connectors, you don’t have to worry about any of this.

 For those with threaded connectors, you may also want to read more about the difference between MPT and SAE connectors.

-Order the Master Deluxe type M60401 filter with course thread similar to 6CH-940 here.
+Order the type filter with coarse thread similar to 6CH-940 here.